tomedegroot/study-material/linuxEssentialsCertification/securityAndIdentifyingUserTypes.md

   4. `-q` -> number of logged on users
   5. `-a` -> all info at once
 3. `last [USER=current-user]` -> shows recent activity of a user

+###System Users###

+System user accounts are not used for users to login, but are used by the services that are running on our system.
+The system user's id is always lower than 1000.